Deed in Lieu of Foreclosure

 as income that can be taxed.

-lower mortgage payments without facing higher taxes.
+families to secure lower mortgage payments without facing higher taxes.